Dianna Agron: Relationships

 While Agron is known for keeping her romances private, she has been in several high-profile relationships.
 In July 2010, she began dating British actor Alex Pettyfer, her I Am Number Four co-star.
-Pettyfer was reportedly controlling and paranoid throughout their relationship, though they began cohabiting in 2010.
+Despite reported difficulties they began cohabiting in 2010.
 The couple had a messy break-up in February 2011, the day after the film was released, with reports that he threatened her over the phone and had a "heated confrontation" with actor Sebastian Stan, someone with whom Agron was close in early 2011.
 She temporarily moved to a hotel under a false name so that Pettyfer would not be able to find her, and Pettyfer was instructed not to attend an event at which she would be present.
 In early 2011, Agron met actor Chris Evans at an Oscars party and the two were linked in April that year; reportedly, Evans' brother Scott was a fan of Agron from Glee and supported the idea of the couple.
 Agron began dating Stan in June 2011; they split in December, due to Agron being unable to spend time with him while having to work on Glee, but began dating again in February 2012 and were still together in April.

 It was first reported that Agron was dating Mumford & Sons guitarist Winston Marshall in July 2015, and the couple became engaged in winter 2015/16.
 They were married on October 15, 2016, in Morocco, with Agron wearing a Valentino Fall 2016 off-the-runway dress noted as one of the most expensive celebrity wedding dresses ever.
 Agron and Marshall kept their relationship private, including not posting about each other on social media.
 After splitting, they separated in 2019 and divorced in 2020.
 In 2022, Marshall said that splitting up, which they did around the same time he got sober, was painful.

-Agron was linked to Belgian painter Harold Ancart in 2021 and reportedly dated actor Bradley Cooper in 2022.
-She was again with Ancart in 2022, when it was reported that an incident involving her and publisher Lucas Zwirner caused Ancart to suddenly cut ties with art dealer and gallery owner (and Lucas' father) David Zwirner.
+In May 2023, an interview with the Belgian painter Harold Ancart stated that he and Agron had been together for almost two years and live together in New York.
+The year prior, it was reported that an incident involving Agron and the publisher Lucas Zwirner caused Ancart to suddenly cut ties with the art dealer and gallery owner (and Lucas' father) David Zwirner.

 Agron's sexuality has been subject to much public speculation; lesbian culture website Autostraddle reflected that Agron wearing a T-shirt reading "Likes Girls" in 2011 "was the moment that started the whole [internet] gay discourse", and a 2016 episode of IFC's Boxed In satirized Agron making ambiguous statements on the subject, something common in Celesbian culture.
-Her close friendship with Taylor Swift led to some fans developing a long-standing theory that Swift is "secretly gay"; speculation of a relationship between the pair was common in Hollywood in 2012 and Agron was asked about its veracity as a guest on Jimmy Kimmel Live!.
-She was described as a "queer personality" in the 2022 Pride Month edition of BELLA magazine.
+Her close friendship with Taylor Swift in the early 2010s led to some fans developing a theory that Swift is "secretly gay".
+Agron was asked about the theory's veracity on Jimmy Kimmel Live! in 2012, and by Rolling Stone in 2023.